 The Carrot Seed by Ruth Krauss is a classic that I cannot read enough to my children.
 The presentation is so simple yet packs a punch getting kids wondering about this seed's life.

 Oh Say Can You Seed? is a classic children's book about seeds.
-This book is jam packed full of awesome information about botany.
+This book is jam-packed full of awesome information about botany.
 A fun book full of facts to guide the interests of children.

 Garden Books for Preschoolers

-A Seed Is Sleepy by Dianna Aston is a beautiful illustrated and lovely story about the journey of a seed.
+A Seed Is Sleepy by Dianna Aston is a beautifully illustrated and lovely story about the journey of a seed.
 The book has a gorgeous design and tells the detailed story about the life of a seed.